DogSoulDev/Shymu-2.0/README.md

 ![Captura de pantalla 2022-11-02 a las 10 30 08](https://user-images.githubusercontent.com/98118775/199454609-ef064b6d-df44-42a4-8e86-1745b241e9db.png)

 ## Installation
-An explanation of how to start the backend and the front-end.
+An explanation of how to start the backend and the frontend.

 ### The first thing to install: